Jonathan2251/lbd/source/globalvar.rst

 **”setOperationAction(ISD::GlobalAddress, MVT::i32, Custom);”** in
 Cpu0TargetLowering() constructor.
 Different address mode create their own DAG list at run time.
-By set the pattern Pat<> in Cpu0InstrInfo.td, the llvm can apply the compiler mechanism, pattern match, in the Instruction Selection stage.
+By setting the pattern Pat<> in Cpu0InstrInfo.td, the llvm can apply the compiler mechanism, pattern match, in the Instruction Selection stage.

 There are three types for setXXXAction(), Promote, Expand and Custom.
 Except Custom, the other two maybe no need to coding.